 - most mail order goods, including internet sales, delivered outside of Northern Ireland

 - goods you’ve already used in Northern Ireland or the EU, such as perfume

 - service charges, such as hotel bills

 - goods exported for business purposes where you need to make a customs declaration

 - goods to be exported as freight

 - goods that need an export licence (except antiques)

 - unmounted gemstones

-- a boat you plan to sail to a destination outside the EU
+- a boat you plan to sail to a destination outside the UK or the EU